cs1302uga/cs1302-tutorials/unix/README.rst

 ========

-This tutorial assumes that the reader is a Computer Science student at the University of Georgia with access to the department's ``odin`` instructional server.
+This tutorial assumes that the reader is a Computer Science student at the University of Georgia with access to the department's instructional server called ``odin``.
 If you were assigned this reading in a CSCI class at UGA, then you probably have access.

 Logging into a Unix Machine
 ---------------------------